Ghini/ghini.desktop/doc/searching.rst

 2008.1234, 2003.2.1

 Search string are separated by spaces.
-For example if you enter the search string ``Block 10`` then Bauble will search for the strings Block and 10 and return all the results that match either of these strings.
+For example if you enter the search string ``Block 10`` then Ghini will search for the strings Block and 10 and return all the results that match either of these strings.
 If you want to search for Block 10 as a while string then you should quote the string like ``"Block 10"``.